 The LASSEM group merges a deep knowledge about the physics of materials together with optical spectroscopy methods.
 The lab is based at the Department of Materials Science of the University of Milano-Bicocca and is member of the interuniversity center L-NESS (Laboratory for Epitaxial Nanostructures on Silicon and Spintronics).
 It hosts several optical techniques, including transmission, photoluminescence and excitation spectroscopy, Raman spectroscopy, and confocal microscopy.

 Fabio Pezzoli graduated in Physics at the University of Milano-Bicocca (Italy), thereby obtaining the Ph.D. in Nanostructures and Nanotechnologies.
 As a PhD candidate, Fabio Pezzoli had been visiting student at the Johannes Kepler University of Linz (Austria).
 From January 2008 he worked as a Post-doctoral associate at the Max-Planck-Institut für Festkörperforschung in Stuttgart (Germany) and at the Leibniz-Institut für Festkörper- und Werkstoffforschung Dresden (Germany).
 In 2010 he was awarded a research fellowship (assegno di ricerca) sponsored by the local government of Regione Lombardia.
-Since then he has been leading activities on spin-dependent phenomena in group IV materials, carrying out his research at the Department of Materials Science of the University of Milano-Bicocca (Italy) and at the L-NESS centre of Como (Italy).
 Between June and July 2014 he has been visiting the Institut National des Sciences Appliquées, INSA Toulouse (France).
+Since 2019 he has been Associate Professor at the Department of Materials Science of the University of Milano-Bicocca (Italy) where he leads investigations on spin-dependent phenomena in group IV materials.
+He is also affiliated to the L-NESS centre of Como (Italy).
 Fabio Pezzoli has co-oganized the 2017 and 2018 editions of the Symposium on “Spin dependent phenomana in semiconductors, 2D materials and topological insulators” at the European Materials Research Society Fall Meeting.
 He is member of the Editorial Board of Communications Physics, a open access journal from Nature Research.